imalsogreg/servant-reflex/README.md

                                                         (constDyn (BasePath "/"))
 ```

-These client functions are computed from the API and manage serialization, XhrRequest generation, and deserialization for you. `a` parameters become `Dynamic t (Either String a)` values.
-You provide a trigger event and receive an `Event t (ReqResult a)`, with responses from the API server (which you would write with `servant-server`).
+These client functions are computed from your API type.
+They manage serialization, XhrRequest generation, and deserialization for you. `a` parameters used in URL captures become `Dynamic t (Either Text a)` parameters in the client functions.
+'QueryFlag', 'QueryParams' and 'QueryParam' API parameters map to 'Dynamic t Bool', 'Dynamic t [a]' and 'Dynamic t (QParam a)' respectively.
+These parameters to the client function are wrapped with failure possibility to allow you to indicate at any time whether input validation for that parameter has failed and no valid XHR request can be generated.
+The final parameter is a trigger event for the XHR request.
+The return value `Event t (ReqResult a)` contains responses from the API server.

 ```haskell
    -- No need to write these functions. servant-reflex creates them for you!